syazantri/online-transport-sentiment-analysis/README.md

-# Final Paper - Sentiment Analysis of Online Transportation App Reviews
+# Sentiment Analysis of Online Transportation App Reviews

 This project analyzes user reviews from the Google Play Store for three ride-hailing applications: Uber, Lyft, and Bolt.
 The goal is to extract sentiment information from user reviews and evaluate how well automatic sentiment analysis aligns with user ratings.